vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 # Preface

-This document summarizes the benchmarking, training configuration, and performance results obtained while generating the **Vulnerability Severity Classification** model across different GPU architectures.
+This document summarizes the benchmarking, training configuration, and performance results obtained while generating the **Vulnerability Severity Classification** model across different GPU architectures throughout 2025.

 The  **VLAI Vulnerability Severity Classification** model developed at CIRCL is regularly updated and shared on Hugging Face.
 It has been presented in: